Last updated on July 1st, 2022 at 02:10 pm

-Two-and-a-half years ago, I got the phone call to let me know that my house was burning.
-I was in San Francisco at the time, enjoying a relaxing solitary dinner at a favorite Mediterranean restaurant on Church Street, eating lentils, sipping mint tea, writing in my journal.
+Two-and-a-half years ago, I got a phone call to let me know that my house was burning.
+I was in San Francisco at the time, enjoying a relaxing solitary dinner at a favorite Mediterranean restaurant on Church Street, eating lentils, sipping mint tea, and writing in my journal.

 Life was good.
 I did not want any trauma or drama.